 OUR MISSION

 In an uncertain world, the performance of an organization depends on its adaptability.
-UNREST is the first law firm of Change Enablment designed to develop this behavioral and relational skill.
+UNREST is the first European Change Enablement advisory firm, designed to develop this behavioral and relational skill.

 In fact, it is its primary function.